psmsmets/xcorr/README.rst

   - ``correlate``: frequency domain correlation estimator with zero-padding 1d or 2d data.
   - ``detrend``: demean and linear detrend.
+  - ``fft``: apply forward and inverse fourier transform along a single-dimension.
   - ``filter``: time-domain filter using a forward-backward (zero-phase) digital butterworth filter by cascaded second-order sections.
   - ``mask``: mask coordinates of interest (one or two-dimensional).